Organic Ingredients

 Psyllium Husks (Plantago ovata)

 Psyllium husks, consisting of the ripe seeds or epidermis of Plantago ovata, grow in India, Afghanistan, Iran, Israel, northern Africa, Spain, and the Canary Islands.
 It is cultivated in India and neighboring countries as well as in Brazil and Arizona.
-Psyllium seed husks are mainly used to helpconstipation and irritable bowel movement.*
+Psyllium seed husks can be used to manage constipation and assist those experiencing digestive issues.

 Flax Seed (Linum usitatissimum)